Tomlacko/CPP-3D-Engine/README.md

 The demo scene I ended up creating is made out of "Amnesia - The Dark Descent" game assets.

+A lot of this was rushed during the last day, therefore the code contains some stuff used for demonstration purposes only which shouldn't really be there.
+There's also some bugs I didn't have time to fix, but I'm still happy with the end result.

 ### Preview images:

 ![preview1.jpg](preview_images/preview1.jpg)